Where can I watch Discovery Channel programming in Canada in 2025?

 In the event your service provider does not carry the new version of HGTV — or if you do not (and do not want) to subscribe to a traditional cable-style TV service, and perhaps have been getting HGTV programming through Corus’ StackTV — Rogers has said that all programming on its new HGTV channel will also be available on Citytv+, its streaming package available on Amazon Prime Video Channels.

-As of this writing in October 2024, Citytv+ costs $4.99 per month (plus applicable taxes), on top of the price of Amazon Prime itself (currently $9.99 per month or $99.00 per year).
+At last check in December 2024, Citytv+ cost $4.99 per month (plus applicable taxes), on top of the price of Amazon Prime itself (currently $9.99 per month or $99.00 per year).
 [All prices in this article are in Canadian dollars before applicable sales taxes, which vary by province, and are subject to change without notice.]

 If there are updates about other major providers that are (or aren't) carrying the new Rogers version of HGTV, we will endeavour to add them to this article.